pghvlaans/sbotools/man/post-release/sboupgrade.1.md

 Incompatible with **\--compat32**.
 Please note that SlackBuilds installed from a **LOCAL_OVERRIDES** directory are upgraded only if the version or build number from this directory varies.

+**\--batch**

+Bypass all user prompts for the requested SlackBuilds, but perform dependency resolution, even if **\--reverse-rebuild** is not passed.
+Any saved build options are used again unless **\--norecall** is passed as well.
+If a script calls for **useradd** or **groupadd**, **sboupgrade** exits with an informative message if any specified user or group does not exist.

+This flag is not to be taken lightly, as it can cause new dependencies to be installed without prompting.
+Usage in a production environment without a well-maintained [sbotools.hints(5)](sbotools.hints.5.md) file or with unfamiliar scripts is not advised.

+Overrides **\--nointeractive**.

 ## VARIABLES